stanfordnlp/CoreNLP/README.md

 During the time between releases, one can always use the latest, under development version of our code.

-Here are some helfpul instructions to use the latest code:
+Here are some helpful instructions to use the latest code:

 ## build with Ant